gomi42/FocalMaster/README.md

 # Focal Master
-FOCAL means "Forty One Calculator Language" and is the programming language of the famous HP 41 calculator.
 The FocalMaster lets you
-- scan barcode files and convert them to a readable FOCAL program
+- scan barcode files and convert them to a readable HP-41 FOCAL program
 - create barcodes as PDF or JPF files or for display on the screen
 - edit the FOCAL program
 - import a raw file and convert it to a readable FOCAL program